-Welcome to the Andover and District Beekeepers Association (ABKA) website.
+Welcome to the Andover and District Beekeepers Association (ADBKA) website.

-We meet every month to exchange information and keep abreast of issues relating to beekeeping as well as simply to socialise.
+We meet regularly to exchange information and keep abreast of issues relating to beekeeping as well as simply to socialise.
 Topics we cover include bee health, beekeeping techniques and theories, bee products, advice and access to BBKA training modules as well as practical apiary visits.

 Winter Lecture Programme and Beginners' Courses

 Andover BKA Winter Meetings and Beginners' Course will be held at Picket Piece Village Hall, Walworth Road, Andover SP11 6LY starting at 7:00pm.
 Anyone who would ike to learn more about beekeeping is most welcome to attend, but please contact the membership secretary beforehand if possible - details can be found on the Contacts page

 Note: where Zoom is shown it will be a dual presentation with the hall also used.

 5th December 2023 Jim Vivian-Griffiths The Dancing Bees Zoom

 2nd January 2024 Keith Bartlem Flying with bees (bees/aeroplanes compared) Zoom